Pedro-UwU/CI-CD-Github-Actions-and-Argo/README.md

 Which is great!
 It means that ArgoCD found our repository and all went smoothly.
 Now the moment of truth, click 'SYNC' and then synchronize the app.
-If all went well, we should be able to see this:
+If all goes well, we should be able to see this:

 ![screenshot](https://github.com/PedroLopezITBA/CI-CD-Github-Actions-and-Argo/blob/main/images/app_sync.png?raw=true)